st3phani/ContractWizard/replit.md

 ```
 Changelog:

 - July 22, 2025.
+Improved beneficiary avatar initials to show first letter of first and last name instead of first two characters
+- July 22, 2025.
 Added reserved contracts counter to dashboard stats with purple calendar icon and 5-column layout
 - July 22, 2025.
 Implemented pagination for contract table with configurable items per page (5, 10, 20, 50) and navigation controls
 - July 22, 2025.
 Fixed contract editing functionality by removing strict validation in edit mode that was preventing updates